WHU - Startseite | Logo

 The pre-master module provides foundational concepts and principles across key business topics, helping you build a solid foundation, refresh prior knowledge, or deepen your understanding of certain business topics.
 The pre-master module courses are delivered entirely online, providing a self-paced learning experience.

-For MiB students without business background, some courses are mandatory to complete before the beginning of their studies at WHU.
+For MIB students without business background, some courses are mandatory to complete before the beginning of their studies at WHU.

 • Foundations of Management